coldshrine/study-notes/books/effective-java.md

 * Can be shared freely.
 * Not only you can share immutable objects, but they can share their internals.
 * Make great building blocks for other objects.
+* Provide failure atomicity for free.
+There is no possibility of temporary inconsistency.